• Skip to primary navigation

 • Yes, you have to remove the stems before starting, or it will adversely affect the taste of the juice: “Initially, the stem (or stalk) is removed due to the large amount of tannins contained within.”
 [3]Kyle Dwyer, Farah Hosseinian, & Michel Rod.
 Market Potential of Grape Waste Alternatives.
 Journal of Food Research; Vol. 3, No. 2; 2014.
 Page 92.

-• If you want to sweeten the juice and are using liquid stevia to sweeten, try about 1 to 1.5 teaspoons per litre / quart for sweetening.
+• If you want to sweeten the juice and are using liquid stevia to sweeten, try about 1 to 1.5 teaspoons per litre / US quart for sweetening.

 grape-juice-102